ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 This means that there will be substancial growth for home accessibility options throughout the USA and the Minilift line will be in much grather demand in the coming years, promising exceptional growth opportuninies for Exxponential LLC.

 **Standards** <br>
-Minilift elevators lifts meet American standards for vertical accessibility. <br>
+Minilift elevators meet American standards for vertical accessibility. <br>

 **Installation** <br>
-The installation of Minilift elevator is a very quick and simple operation, but one that often involves some **logistical complexity** when it requires **travel** and **accommodation** of technicians throughout the United States. <br> <br>
+The installation of a Minilift elevator is a very quick and simple operation, but one that often involves some **logistical complexity** when it requires **travel** and **accommodation** for technicians throughout the United States. <br> <br>

 <p align="center">
 <img src="img/clientes-compilation.jpg" width="500">